pau1a/Transcrypt/main.md

 ### 9.4 Risk Register and Mitigation

 Transcrypt’s Risk Register and Mitigation framework is the operational embodiment of its engineering philosophy: every risk is documented, measurable, and actionable.
-The register is maintained as a version-controlled artifact, reviewed quarterly, and categorised across four dimensions—technical, operational, financial, and strategic.
+The register is maintained as a version-controlled artefact, reviewed quarterly, and categorised across four dimensions—technical, operational, financial, and strategic.
 Each entry defines the risk description, likelihood, potential impact, owner, and mitigation strategy, with real-time updates whenever control effectiveness changes.
 Risks are ranked on a five-point scale for probability and severity, producing a live heat map that feeds directly into roadmap prioritisation.
 This approach ensures that mitigation is not reactive or bureaucratic but built into the product’s evolution: risks drive sprints, tests, and design improvements, not afterthoughts or excuses.

 Technical risks centre on platform security, AI reliability, and infrastructure integrity.
 Mitigations include defence-in-depth architecture, automated testing, regular dependency audits, and isolation of AI components from production decision paths.
 Security posture is verified continuously through penetration tests and red–blue exercises, while cryptographic controls (encryption, signed builds, SBOMs) minimise the blast radius of compromise.
 Operational risks—such as cloud service disruption or key-person dependency—are reduced through infrastructure-as-code deployments, daily backups, and documented recovery workflows.
 Critical configurations are mirrored across availability zones, and a part-time external security consultant will periodically validate operational readiness to provide external assurance.